 So, take a day off in a week and do whatever you want to do.

-The day off will allow you to be more emotionally resilient to life’s temptations and over time you will notice that you don’t even want to indulge in all those habits.
+The day off will allow you to be more emotionally resilient to life’s temptations and over time you will notice that you don’t even want to indulge.

 Even if you have the opportunity…

 Go ahead, but not at the moment you feel the impulse.